Use this beginners’ guide to public relations to ace your next PR campaign

 2) Tone of Voice

-The tone of voice measures how a company present, either positively or negatively, within the media.
+The tone of voice measures how a company presents itself within the media.
 Through analytics, companies can see whether the coverage they earned was positive or negative.
-Along with that, to measure success, they can make a list of keywords or phrases and keep track of how often they appear.
+To measure success, they can make a list of keywords or phrases and keep track of how often they appear.

 3) Brand Perception

-By building qualitative data from their Tone of Voice assessment, companies can review their brand’s overall positioning.
+Companies can review their brand’s overall positioning by building qualitative data from their Tone of Voice assessment.
 They should answer questions of whether there had been a change in how target audiences viewed their brand, and how their key messages were received.
 It’s also important to know what responses they got, whether they were believed, and if they received any adverse reactions.
-They can measure changes in perception and attitudes towards the brand at any given point in time.
+They can measure changes in perception and attitudes towards the brand.

 4) Digital Presence

-As mentioned previously, PR greatly influences consumer behavior, and its objective is to build trust and long-lasting loyalty.
-Businesses need to understand that not all PR success will lead to immediate consumer action.
-A large majority of the time, consumers generally do not take immediate action.
-Even so, once they have engaged with quality content from a company.
-The brand will remain top of mind and the consumer will eventually make a purchase.
-To effectively measure consumer action, it is wiser to focus on a more extended period.
+PR greatly influences consumer behavior.
+Its objective is to build trust and long-lasting loyalty.
+Businesses must understand that not all PR success will lead to immediate consumer action.
+Consumers generally do not take immediate action.
+Even so, once they have engaged with quality content from a company, the brand will remain top of mind and the consumer will eventually purchase.
+Focus on a more extended period when measuring consumer action.

 Ultimately, It is essential to check on the business performance every once in a while.
 This needs to be measured and tracked so that companies know exactly what is happening.
-It may not have been easy in the past, but in the digital age, it is pretty simple to figure everything out.
-By measuring Key Output Metrics, which are measurements of your earned media wins.
-You can get a good idea of how well your brand is performing.
-These Key Output Metrics include mentions, the share of voice, backlinks, sentiments, and end audience reach.
+It may not have been easy in the past, but it is pretty simple to figure everything out in the digital age.
+You can get a good idea of how well your brand is performing by measuring key output metrics, or measurements of your earned media wins.
+These key output metrics include:

 Conclusion

-Regardless of how a company structures its PR efforts, public relation is an essential part of any company’s overall business strategy.
-Without it, brands cannot reach the right audiences and get help from media professionals and influencers to get the word out about the brand.
-At the end of the day, quality content should reflect brand values, and provide factual information.
+Regardless of how a company structures its PR efforts, it is essential in business marketing strategy.
+Without PR, brands cannot reach the right audiences and get help from media professionals and influencers to get the word out about the brand.
+PR content should reflect brand values, and provide factual information.
 This information should benefit their audience and be created in a compelling way to attract and retain the attention of their audience.

-Imagine for a moment how amazing it would be to let someone else worry about generating publicity for your startup while you focus on perfecting your product.
-With a team of professionals who have experience working with brands from different industries, Pressfarm can do that for you!
+Imagine how amazing it would be to let someone else worry about generating publicity for your startup while you focus on perfecting your product.
+With a team of professionals with experience working with brands from different industries, Pressfarm can do that for you!
 Pressfarm provides personalized public relations services that will help you tell a memorable brand story.
-This brand story design capture media attention and inspire your target audience.
+This brand story design captures media attention and inspires your target audience.
 We have experience writing press releases that will win journalists over and feature articles that will excite your target audience.

-We’re also skilled at designing media kits that showcase the unique personality of each brand.
-On top of taking care of your content creation.
+We’re also skilled at designing media kits that showcase your brand’s unique personality.
 We’re committed to helping you find the perfect journalists to cover your story.
 For this reason, we give all our clients access to our media database of over 1 million journalists across different niches.
 Check out our packages and let us help you tell a brand story that moves your target audience and inspires action.

 Learn why we are good at what we do from our customer success stories.